ggulersoy/ggulersoy.github.io/content/authors/admin/_index.md

     date_start: 2018-06-01
     date_end: 2018-09-01
     summary: |
-      Interned at <a href="https://www.bbvaresearch.com/en/">BBVA Research</a>’s Economic Research Division of Garanti Bank and worked on macroeconomic modeling of Turkey as well as on economic and geopolitical research on the broader Middle East.
+      Interned at <a href="https://www.bbvaresearch.com/en/" target="_blank" rel="noopener noreferrer">BBVA Research</a>’s Economic Research Division of Garanti Bank and worked on macroeconomic modeling of Turkey as well as on economic and geopolitical research on the broader Middle East.

   - position: Teaching Assistant
     company_name: Sciences Po Paris